romeruk/etherscan-demo-api/README.md

 This project was created by fastify framework.
 Project uses Etherscan api for populate transactions, see services/external/initEtherscan

-## This is application for etherscan-demo-api repository
+## This is application for etherscan-demo-client repository

 [Check client repository ](https://github.com/romeruk/etherscan-demo-client)